 People with excellent credit can often find better pricing from a mortgage broker.
-Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years the same job employment, so forth.
+Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years at the same employment.
 However, there are lenders out there that will approve a unique credit profile or a bad or not-so-good credit loan.
 And of course, we also have programs like the FHA loan and VA loans that will help you get approved.
 Just because one lender offers an FHA or VA loan denies you that you can't get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.

 When getting pre-qualified and approved for a home loan, you may want to speak with a mortgage broker.
 Mortgage brokers have access to hundreds of lenders as well as information about various types of programs that may be helpful to you.

 Seeking a lender that will approve your mortgage with reasonable pricing, terms, and conditions?
 Not all Loan Officers are created equally.
 Good service is a good rate, quick turn-times, and a loan.
 Great service is all that plus the right mortgage that fits you.
 A Loan Officer that possess the knowledge, experience, and resource to get work done.

 Loan program knowledge is important because a loan officer(s) that has the knowledge of a full spectrum of available lender (including guideline changes) programs can make the difference between the wrong loan and the right one